Episode 49: Almost Exactly Like Ragnarok, Only Different

 "Verdammt!" snarled the captain of the Duck.
 "Ist das

-verucktfraulien ein das Viking Girl!
+verucktfraulien ein das `Viking Girl'!
 We must..."
-Whatever the man
+Whatever the man was

-to this matter."
-He slipped out of the room with surprising speed for one
+this matter."
+He slipped out of the room with surprising speed for one of

 raised their rifles.